 Just keep going, onto the next exams!

+The exams just keep coming when you are considering grad school.
 Whenever you hear someone say, “four years fly by” believe it!
 Preparing for graduation comes as a shock to some, but then there is the decision of continuing on to Grad school.
-Most people today feel that Grad school is necessary.
+Most people today feel that graduate school is necessary.
 It seems that in a lot of professions, a Master’s Degree is the standard.

 If you are going for it, then you need to start researching all of the degrees and programs out there, as they can be different from undergraduate programs.
 Contact the Office of Graduate Studies to see if any informational events are scheduled.
 Meeting with the office can help you see the paths offered and clarify your prerequisites and other required things needed.
 It can feel overwhelming, but this office can help to prepare you for the required exams and application items needed.

 To apply to graduate school, students must fill out the online application for the university and submit an application fee.
-Once accepted, there is an orientation For many programs, this is required and you will hear from faculty, staff, and former students about the graduate life.
+Once accepted, there is an orientation for many programs, this is required and you will hear from faculty, staff, and former students about graduate life.
 There will be specific orientations for different colleges as well.
 As for the exams required for admittance to graduate school, the Graduate Studies office can also provide information on test prep, tutoring, and any programs offered to help obtain required scores.
-Most universities offer graduate exam test prep services.
+Most universities offer graduate exam test-prep services.

 Finally, it’s not uncommon to take a year off of school before starting grad school.
 Use that year wisely to gain experience, test prep, and organize your learning so that you will be ready for the challenges that grad school holds.